Skip to main content

 Iberdrola has joined the board of Voluntare, the top Spanish-speaking international Corporate Volunteering network.

-With this decision, our company is strengthening its commitment to Corporate Volunteering as a means for promoting Social Responsibility.
-It is doing in by joining this international network, which is found in both Spain and Latin America and which has an infrastructure that facilitates teamwork and joint advancement and encourages the attainment of the Sustainable Development Goals (SDG).
+With this decision, our company is strengthening its commitment to Corporate Volunteering as a tool for Social Responsibility.
+It does so through this international network, present in both Spain and Latin America, whose structure enables teamwork and collective progress with greater momentum toward achieving the Sustainable Development Goals (SDGs).

 * Neoenergia, S. A. is 50 % + 1 share indirectly owned by Iberdrola, S. A.